StarGate01/chrzwatch-firmware/README.md

 Unfortunately, neither the NRF52832 nor the flash used support or use the *QSPI* interface, which would allow mapping the flash address range and accessing it via the *MMU*.
 This would enable remote reading and writing of the flash via the *SWD* connection.

 It is possible to write a **RamCode** (https://wiki.segger.com/Programming_External_SPI_Flashes) using the SEGGER **Open Flashloader** framework (https://wiki.segger.com/Open_Flashloader).
 Then, a tool like **J-Flash** would be able to access the external flash via the RamCode on the CPU.
-This is however quite a bit of work, unfinished tests can be found in the branch `flash-test`.
+This is however quite trick to do.
+Instead, the **OpenOCD** "on chip flash loader" protocol by *Pavel Chromy* (http://openocd.org/doc/html/Flash-Commands.html) could be implemented.

-Instead some python scripts are used to communicate with the chip using the RTT interface.
-However, a proper SPI flash driver is still missing and yet to be fully implemented.
+Some python scripts are used to communicate with the chip using the RTT interface.
+However, a proper SPI flash driver is still missing and has yet to be fully implemented (#1).

 ## Connecting to a phone

 A fork of the Android app **Gadgetbridge** (https://gadgetbridge.org/) with support for this firmware is available at *Codeberg*: https://codeberg.org/StarGate01/Gadgetbridge/src/branch/chrzwatch .